General Information

 The 102-kilometre (63 mi) long powerline to Slavětice substation in Czech Republic is a double-circuit 380 kV-line.
 However the second circuit was installed in 2008.
 In the Czech Republic, two-level conductor arrangement is used, while in Austria three-level conductor arrangement is used.
 The line crosses the border near Kleinhaugsdorf.
 When built, it was the first electrical power interconnection between the synchronous grid of Continental Europe and the Interconnected Power System of the Eastern block.
 In 1986 Robert Ospald succeeded the escape to Austria over the ground conductor of this line.

-Text imported from Wikipedia article "GK Dürnrohr" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "GK Dürnrohr" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants